Humanities Department

 Social Studies Issues Investigations

-Such experiential learning continues at the Upper Secondary level with field studies conducted as part of the Geography curriculum at Kampong Glam (Tourism Studies), Choa Chu Kang Transport Hub (Everyday Geography), and Science Centre Earth Alive!
-(Tectonic Studies).
+The experiential learning approach continues at the Upper Secondary level, where field studies are conducted as part of the Geography curriculum at key sites such as Choa Chu Kang Transport Hub (Insights into Urban Planning), Bird Paradise (Tourism Studies), and the Science Centre’s Earth Alive! exhibition (Tectonic Studies).

-In Geography education within the school, eco-stewardship is emphasised as an essential value.
-Lessons incorporate decision-making scenarios where students evaluate environmental policies or analyse the pros and cons of land-use practices.
-Through these exercises, students learn to weigh environmental, economic, and social factors, reinforcing their role as eco-stewards.
+Across all levels, eco-stewardship is emphasised as a core value in Geography education.
+Lessons incorporate decision-making scenarios that challenge students to evaluate environmental policies and analyse the trade-offs involved in addressing current geographical issues.
+Through these exercises, students learn to weigh environmental, economic, and social factors in decision-making — reinforcing their role as responsible and informed eco-stewards.

 MOE-NUS Geography Challenge